kosta-bity/IcpKit/README.md

 - A Service Interface definition including type definitions and service methods.
 These are called interface `.did` files.
 - A single candid value.
 These are called value `.did` files.

+#### Development Process for integrating canisters in your app

+Assuming that you have a `.did` service interface definition file, the steps to interact with a canister are the following :

+- Generate Swift code for the `.did` file using the `CodeGeneratorTool`.
+- Add the generated Swift files in your project.
+- Modify the generated Swift files as necessary.
+The kind of modifications that are allowed are :
+  - Renaming of types and methods.
+    - Candid naming standards are not the same as Swift naming standards.
+You might want to respect naming conventions
+    - Not all generated types have an assigned name.
+These are generated as `UnnamedType<n>` and can be renamed to a more readable name.
+  - Adding/Modifying documentation.
+- Write code that calls the methods of the canister.

 ### Generating code for interface `.did` files
 Here is a simple interface `MyDid.did`: